John 20:29: Analysis

-Another interpretation is that Jesus was shaming Thomas for wanting evidence to show that the person claiming to be Jesus was in fact him, and taught that faith, which is believing without evidence, is more valuable than believing with evidence.
-This interpretation is supported by the fact that the use of sight in order to establish an inference is very useful in this particular situation, and was more supportive than simply hearing Jesus make his claim, since it is very unusual for someone to have risen from the dead.
+Another interpretation is that Jesus was shaming Thomas for wanting evidence to show that the person claiming to be Jesus was in fact him, and teaching that faith, which is believing without evidence, is more valuable than believing with evidence.
+This interpretation is supported by the fact that the use of sight in order to establish an inference is very useful in this particular situation and was more supportive than simply hearing Jesus make his claim, since it is very unusual for someone to have risen from the dead.

+The Eastern Orthodox Church views Thomas's initial doubt much less negatively, even praising it in the Vespers service on Thomas Sunday, stating, "O good unbelief of Thomas!"

-This verse is often used to support the notion that the Bible teaches to value faith over evidence, and is why many Christians continue to shame Thomas for doubting, referring to him with the nickname "Doubting Thomas".
-In fact, this verse is often used by modern apologists to support the resurrection myth by stating that Thomas was "embarrassed" for doubting and thus wanting evidence for Jesus' claim.
+This verse is often used to support the notion that the Bible teaches people to value faith over evidence and is why many Christians continue to shame Thomas for doubting, referring to him with the nickname "Doubting Thomas".
+In fact, this verse is often used by modern apologists to support the resurrection belief by stating that Thomas was "embarrassed" for doubting and thus wanting evidence for Jesus' claim.
 Their argument is that persons who were lying about the stories they were writing about would not include embarrassing details about themselves.
 Thus, they claim, the story is probably true because it contains such embarrassing details about the authors.
 If the interpretation was that Jesus was simply teaching that evidence could come from methods other than using sight, then Thomas doubting and wanting evidence would not be an embarrassing act, and that Jesus was merely using the situation as a learning experience to teach that evidence can come in other forms.